 The investment and pension market in India is replete with various types of pension plans.

 Once you have an idea of what is retirement planning, it is important to know about the types of retirement plans in India can be divided into three categories:

-• Government Retirement Schemes [H3]: Funds that are usually availed at government banks and post offices such as the Public Provident Fund, Senior Citizen’s Savings Scheme, National Pension Fund, which are low-risk and tax free are government-backed schemes.
+• Government Retirement Schemes [H3]: Funds that are usually availed at government banks and post offices such as the Public Provident Fund, Senior Citizen’s Savings Scheme, National Pension Fund, and Serps pension which are low-risk and tax free are government-backed schemes.

 • Employee Benefit Retirement Funds [H3]: Many government and private organisations offer pensions to their retiring employees.
 The pension can be determined by factors such as duration of employment, designation at the time of retirement or other meritorious contributions.
 A defined benefit and defined contribution plan can be examples of types of retirement plans offered by employers.

 • Personal Investment/Pension Plans [H3]: Insurance-oriented plans such as annuity plans, cover and no-cover plans can be examples of personal pension plans that are chosen by an investor to support them after retirement